ADA

 All models listed above will require an application software upgrade in order to meet all ADA guidelines for 2012.
 More information on this later.
 You can find what version of the application software you are using by printing out the set up report.
 It is an administration report.
 Under the operating system listings will be a bios version and an AP version (application software).
 The bios is connected with the computer that runs the software.
 After the upgrade the setup report will show the updated application software as something like 14.5.09.
 But this is just an example, not the actual version.

-All models above will also need a label in braille that directs an ATM user to the location of the headphone jack.
-There was no braille included near the headphone jack so the user could not find the jack.
+All models above will also need a label in Braille that directs an ATM user to the location of the headphone jack.
+There was no Braille included near the headphone jack so the user could not find the jack on Hantle machines.

-1700w series ATM application software upgrade available around June 1, 2011
+1700w series ATM application software upgrade was available around June 1, 2011

-We do not have information on Genmega ATM's at this moment.
-Their ATM's are compliant I would think, as the company is only a couple of years old.
-But please check back as we get more information on whether Genmega machines will need any kind of upgrade.
+We do not have any additional information on Genmega ATM's.
+Their ATM's are compliant we think, as the company was only a couple of years old when the guidelines were updated.

 NCR ATM machines and their ADA upgrades are unknown to us at this time.
-NCR has made many models of ATM over the years and the list is going tom be long and complicated we think.
+NCR has made many models of ATM over the years and the list was long and complicated.
 Mainly a manufacturer of bank and industrial strength ATM's, they may have had over 25-50 different models of ATM on the market that we can think of.
-NCR requires ATM techs be certified with NCR to do repairs.
+NCR requires ATM tech's be certified with NCR to do repairs.
 The same should be true for ADA upgrades.
 If there is a keypad upgrade, or some kind of internal ATM part, an NCR tech will probably be required to complete the upgrade.

 Almost all ATM's manufactured by Triton are affected by the 2012 ADA in some way.
 Let's start with these: